 Omnitech Electronics developed the Digital Shaft Alignment Monitoring systems as a project collaboration with the American Bureau of Shipping (ABS).
-The project started when ABS approached Omnitech Electronics to provide integration support for some off-the-shelf inductive proximity sensors.

 At the time, ABS engineers were measuring propellor shaft alignment and dynamic positioning by installing analog proximity probes at positions inside the shaft bearings.
 The analog signals ran through bulkheads to a signal conditioning and digitization system.
 After provided integration support for two iterations of this setup, Omnitech Electronics suggested that a custom, digital, solution would offer better performance at a comparable cost.
 The analog sensors were no well suited for the pressurized oil environment and could not be properly calibrated after installation.